Which manufacturers make your motoring dollar go a little further? Canstar Blue compares car makers on the value for money they offer.

 Buying a new car is one of the biggest financial decisions you’ll make in your lifetime.
 So it makes sense to seek the best value possible, right?
 That’s why Canstar Blue sought the opinions of more than 2,500 Aussie new car owners, to find out which manufacturers are deemed to offer the best overall value for money.
 Only one name received a five-star rating – Hyundai.

-Hyundai takes over from bigger brother Kia in our value for money ranks.
+Hyundai takes over from little brother Kia in our value for money ranks.
 The two have both enjoyed great success in this area over the years, so there is definitely a trend that the South Korean brands are in sync with Aussie motorists.
 Interestingly, a lot of European marques are at the bottom of the table when it comes to value for money.
 Make of that what you will.

 So what makes Hyundai such good value for money, with many satisfied customers?